- This event has passed.

 Day 1: 6 May – The ERC Europe’s Lost Frontiers Project

-9:30 Welcome by the President of the Society of Antiquaries
+9:30 Welcome by the General Secretary of the Society of Antiquaries, Mr John Lewis FSA

 9:45–10:00 Vince Gaffney FSA, University of Bradford.
 Europe’s Lost Frontiers: The Challenges of Exploring the Prehistoric Landscapes beneath the Southern North Sea